 So let us cleanse the 'Temple' which is what Christians are and follow the path that God has laid down for us and trust in God for every step of our life.
 If we do not, our lives will read like the history of Israel, a short but sad account of utter ruin.

 THE TEXT

-Our Study Scripture is a somber one, but it also contains great encouragement for believers.
-To put our Study in context we look at Proverbs 9:10 which states "The fear of the LORD is the beginning of wisdom,"
+To put our Study in context we look at Proverbs 9:10 which states "The fear of the LORD is the beginning of wisdom,

 And the knowledge of the Holy One is understanding".